Yandex Cloud

 }'

-Where destinationFolderId is the ID of the folder to which you are moving your cluster.
-You can get this ID with the list of folders in the cloud.
+Where destinationFolderId is the ID of the target folder for your cluster.
+You can get this ID from the list of folders in the cloud.

 export IAM_TOKEN="<IAM_token>"